MrWolfZ/simplux/README.md

 - [using **simplux** in my Angular application](recipes/angular/using-in-angular-application#readme) (work-in-progress)

+## Motivation

+When discovering this library your first thought may be: "Are you kidding me, yet another state management library?"
+That is an absolutely valid thought to have.
+There are many existing options for managing your state in JavaScript applications.
+If you already using one of those and it works for you, then you should probably stick with it.
+However, **simplux** brings some unique points to the table that make it a worthwhile addition to the state management ecosystem:

+- **excellent use-case driven documentation:** a lot of effort went into writing our [recipes](#recipes).
+While most other libraries have documentation that is centered around explaining _what_ they do, our use-case driven documentation is focused on showing you _how_ to solve your concrete tasks.
+We also provide code sandboxes for every recipe that allow you to interact with the code while reading the recipe, which helps greatly with the learning experience.

+- **optimized for TypeScript**: **simplux** is built with and for TypeScript.
+Sometimes TypeScript code can be a bit verbose.
+We put a lot of effort into ensuring that the amount of type annotations in your code is minimized by leveraging type inference wherever possible.
+That said **simplux** can also be used with plain JavaScript, in which case your IDE may still show TypeScript documentation due to our bundled typings.

+- **out of the box solutions for many common yet complex use-cases**: Have you ever tried setting up hot module reloading or code splitting with React and Redux?
+It can be quite tricky. **simplux** aims to solve as many of these complex use-cases by providing zero-configuration out of the box solutions.

+- **modular and extensible architecture**: Our core package only contains the bare minimum that is required to use **simplux**.
+All other advanced functionality is added via extension packages.
+On one hand this allows you to pick and choose what functionality you want to use without paying for anything that you don't.
+On the other hand it allows adding new extension packages without risk of breaking any existing functionality.

+## Prior Art

+This library was heavily inspired by [Rematch](https://rematch.gitbooks.io/rematch) and shares a lot of ideas with it.

 ## Open points

 - core: merge modules if defined multiple times, but print a warning during DEV mode